avinashbhat/avinashbhat.github.io/_posts/2020-10-07-DeepDelta.md

 </div>
 <br>

 There is a change delta, which is nothing but the code change (or diff, when you speak in terms of Git) done to successfully compile the code.
-An Abstract Syntax Tree representation of this diff forms the target or ```Y```.
+An Abstract Syntax Tree representation of this diff forms the target or $$y$$.
 The researchers run this input data through a NMT network and train a model that gives out a success rate of 50%.
 There are multiple ways to fix the code too.
 Out of the 50% success scenarios, the predicted changes are about 86% of the time in the top three ways to fix the code, indicating the relevancy of the model output.

 ## Introduction and Background
 Usually developers fix their compilation issues manually with debuggers or traversing through code flows.
 Once an engineer identifies and writes what could possibly be a fix for the compile issue, he goes ahead and compiles a code again.
 This can be called as a ***edit-compile cycle***.
 It is a highly iterative process; there could be multiple locations where the code is broken, a change for a error could result in code breaking at another location.
 This makes the edit-compile cycle a time consuming process.